DISCRIMINATION AND SEXUAL MISCONDUCT POLICY

 A “Responsible Employee” is a College employee who has the authority to take action to redress sexual harassment, or the duty to report incidents of sexual harassment or other types of misconduct, or whom someone could reasonably believe has this duty.
 A “Responsible Employee” for the purposes of this policy includes all Huntingdon College faculty, administrators, staff, student life staff (including Resident Assistants) and coaches, unless otherwise specified in this policy document.

-A “Responsible Employee” must report to the Title IX Coordinator (except as noted above for Confidential Employees and in some instances the Non-Professional Advisors ) all relevant details about the alleged sexual misconduct shared by the Complainant and that the College will need to determine what happened, including the names of the Complainant and Respondent, any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.
+A “Responsible Employee” must report to the Title IX Coordinator (except as noted above for Confidential Employees and in some instances an Advisor ) all relevant details about the alleged sexual misconduct shared by the complainant and that the College will need to determine what happened, including the names of the complainant and respondent, any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.